-The Company's revenues are recognized at a point in time or over time after all performance obligations are satisfied.
+The Company's revenues are recognized when all performance obligations are satisfied.
 The Company's commission expenses to its sales agents are expensed when incurred.

 The Company is an online provider of collectibles and artwork e-commerce services, which allows artists and art dealers and owners to access the art trading market with a wider range of artwork investors through the Company's platforms.
 The Company currently facilitates trading by individual and institutional customers of artwork, collectibles and commodities on the Company's online platforms.
 In addition to collectibles and artwork, the Company has also expanded its platform to trade commodities principally teas.